docker/extensions-sdk/docs/dev/api/backend.md

   .then((value: any) => console.log(value));
 ```

-## Running a command in the extension backend container
+## Run a command in the extension backend container

-Executes a command in the backend container.

-Example: Execute the command `ls -l` inside the **backend container**:
+For example, execute the command `ls -l` inside the backend container:

 ```typescript
 await ddClient.extension.vm.cli.exec("ls", ["-l"]);
 ```

-Streams the output of the command executed in the backend container.

-Example: Spawn the command `ls -l` inside the **backend container**:
+Stream the output of the command executed in the backend container.
+For example, spawn the command `ls -l` inside the backend container:

 ```typescript linenums="1"
 await ddClient.extension.vm.cli.exec("ls", ["-l"], {